Alum Creek State Park

 Swimming Beach - a 3000 ft beach along the shore of the Lake.
 There is a changing area, bathrooms, and a concession stand.

-Campground - 286 campsites at the main campground.
+Campground - there are 286 campsites at the main campground.
 Each site has electricity, water, and there is Wi-Fi available.
-There are hot showers and bathrooms.
-Wooded and open sites, some have views of the lake.
-There is also a beach and a boat launch for folks that are staying at the campground.
-There is also a primitive campground located off of Howard Road.
+There are hot showers and bathrooms in centrally located bathhouses.
+Sites included wooded and open areas, some have views of the lake.
+A beach and a boat launch are available for campground guests.
+A primitive campground, located just off of Howard Road, has a number of campsites available for those that like to rough it.
+Don't forget your camping chairs and picnic set if you head out camping!
 Campground Map

 Cabins - There are 8 cabins for rent within the park.